dsteves28/CyberSecurity-Bootcamp/20. Red vs Blue/2. Blue/README.md

   - Which files were requested?
 What information did they contain?
     - `192.168.1.105/company_folders/secret_folder/connect_to_corp_server`
   - What kind of alarm would you set to detect this behavior in the future?
-    - We could set an alert that goes off for any machine that attempts to access this directory or file.
+    - We could set an alert that goes off for any machine that attempts to access this file or directory
   - Identify at least one way to harden the vulnerable machine that would mitigate this attack.
-    - This directory and file should be removed from the server all together.
+    - This file and directory should be removed from the server.